aalhour/C-Sharp-Algorithms/README.md

     list.InsertionSort();
     ```
 * Quick Sort (QuickSorter.cs)
-  * Implements quick sort as an extension method for all classes that implement IList<T>.
+  * Implements quick sort as an extension method for all collections that implement the IList<T> interface.
 Which includes, but is not limited to, System.List and System.Array.

     ```
     List<long> list = new List<long> () { 23, 42, 4, 16, 8, 15, 3, 9, 55, 0, 34, 12, 2, 46, 25 };